DelazJ/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Interact with groups and layers ...............................

+..
+Todo: tackle the group/layer visibility checkbox behavior and the move to top option

 Layers in the legend window can be organized into groups.
 There are two ways to do this: